-Yesterday, in only the third time since the foundation of our republic, the President of the United States was impeached by the house of representatives.
-It became immediately apparent that this traumatic event has resulted in memory loss for thousands of conservative Christians across the internet.
+As the impeachment of Donald Trump unfolds, it is apparent that this traumatic event has resulted in memory loss for thousands of conservative Christians across the internet.

-As a public service to my Christian friends on the right, and in faithful execution of my duties as memory-refresher-in-chief, please allow me to remind you of five critical beliefs you hold that have fallen prey to mass amnesia:
+As a public service to my Christian friends on the right, and in faithful execution of my duties as memory-refresher-in-chief, please allow me to remind you of five critical beliefs you hold— but that have fallen prey to mass amnesia during the impeachment for some reason:

 You’ve always claimed you believe leaders should be held to a higher level of scrutiny and accountability.